Lambing Stays 2027

 Payment

-A non-refundable 50% deposit payment is required to confirm your booking.
-The remaining 50% balance payment will be due 4 weeks before your stay.
+A non-refundable 30% deposit payment is required to confirm your booking.
+The remaining 70% balance payment will be due by 10th December 2026.
 These payments will be paid to our sister business, Fostings Farm, trading as Fostings Alpacas.

 FAQs